hapijs/bell/README.md

 ### **bell**

-**bell** is a third-party login plugin for [hapi](https://github.com/hapijs/hapi). **bell** ships with built-in support for Facebook, GitHub, Google, Instagram, Twitter, Yahoo, Foursquare, VK, ArcGIS Online and Windows Live.
+**bell** is a third-party login plugin for [hapi](https://github.com/hapijs/hapi). **bell** ships with built-in support for Facebook, GitHub, Google, Instagram, LinkedIn, Twitter, Yahoo, Foursquare, VK, ArcGIS Online and Windows Live.
 It also supports any compliant OAuth 1.0a and 2.0 based login services with a simple configuration object.

 [![Build Status](https://secure.travis-ci.org/hapijs/bell.png)](http://travis-ci.org/hapijs/bell)